SamirBeiruty/FakeJobs/README.md

-# Fake Job Post Detector - Apple-Level ML Pipeline with GenAI Comparison
+# Fake Job Post Detector - High level ML Pipeline with GenAI Comparison

 **A comprehensive machine learning project that detects fake job postings using text analysis, with GenAI benchmarking and real-world deployment.**